wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 - The system MUST be able to retrieve a copy of the entire root zone (including all DNSSEC-related records) {{protocol-steps}}.

-- The system MUST be able to fall back to using regular DNS for performing resolution using the authoritative root servers themselves whenever the local copy of the root zone data is unavailable or has been deemed stale {{protocol-steps}}.
+- The system MUST be able to fall back to querying the authoritative root servers whenever the local copy of the root zone data is unavailable or has been deemed stale {{protocol-steps}}.

 A corollary of the above list is that a resolver running LocalRoot MUST return equivalent answers about the DNS root or any other part of the DNS as if it was not operating as a LocalRoot.

-# Operation of a LocalRoot enabled resolver
+# Functionality of a LocalRoot enabled resolver

-In order to properly become a LocalRoot enabled resolver, a number of items need to implemented:
+The functionality of LocalRoot enabled resolver includes:

-1. Identifying from where to download root zone data {{iana-root-zone-list}}.
+1. Consulting the list of publication points for DNS root zone data
+   {{iana-root-zone-list}}.
-2. Download the root zone data {{protocol-steps}}.
+2. Downloading and refreshing the root zone data from a publication point {{protocol-steps}}.
-3. Integrate and serve the data as part of the resolution process
+3. Integrating and serving the data while performing DNS resolutions
    {{integrating-root-zone-data}}

 ## Availability of IANA root zone data